Interference of light (Introduction)

 If the two waves are in phase, the amplitude of the resultant wave is equal to the sum of the amplitude of the two waves.
 This is called constructive interference.

-If the two waves differ in phase by interference of light , the resultant wave amplitude is the difference between the amplitude of the two waves.
+If the two waves differ in phase by , the resultant wave amplitude is the difference between the amplitude of the two waves.
 This is called destructive interference.

 If the amplitude of two waves is same then, in constructive interference resultant amplitude is double and in destructive interference, the resultant amplitude is zero.